-Interaction Design, Generative AI
+Interaction Design, Prompting

 Leveraging AI to help job seekers prepare for interviews